 Perhaps each of us should give our own answer to this question.
-"Use your own best judgement at all times" is at the core of what PRA is becoming.
+"Use your own best judgement at all times" is one part of the core of what PRA is becoming.
 It is evolving and spreading so fast that any solid definition would mislead.
-One description of PRA has been:
+One description has been that it is

-"a growing family of approaches and methods to enable local people to share, enhance and analyse their knowledge of life and conditions, to plan, act, monitor and evaluate".
+"a growing family of approaches, methods and behaviours to enable people to share, enhance and analyse their knowledge of life and conditions, and to plan, act, and monitor and evaluate".
+(My italics)

-RRA, or rapid rural appraisal, is about finding out.
-It is data collecting, with the analysis done mainly by us.
-Good PRA, which evolved out of RRA, is in contrast, empowering, a process of analysis and action by local people.
-There are methods which are typically RRA methods (observation, semi-structured interviews etc) and others which are typically PRA methods (mapping, diagramming, comparisons etc).
+Many make a distinction between RRA and PRA.
+For them, RRA, or rapid rural appraisal, is about finding out.
+It is data collecting, with the analysis done mainly by "us".
+Good PRA, which evolved out of RRA, is in contrast, empowering, a process of appraisal, analysis and action by local people themselves.
+There are methods which are typically RRA methods (observation, semi-structured interviews, transects etc) and others which are typically PRA methods (mapping, diagramming, using the ground in various ways, making comparisons etc, often in small groups).
 PRA methods can be used in an RRA (data collecting) mode, and vice versa.
-I can see nothing wrong with RRA in the right context, done well and responsibly.
+I can see nothing wrong with RRA in the right context if it is done responsibly and well.